envmicrobiol-ethz/Fiorito_et_al_2026/scripts/analyses/07_phylogenetic_analyses/README.md

+## Scripts

-- 01_build_all_MAGs_phylogeny_gtotree.sh: constructs a genome phylogeny for the 1,081 species-level dereplicated MAGs using GToTree v1.8.6 and the combined bacterial and archaeal marker set.
+- `01_build_all_MAGs_phylogeny_gtotree.sh`: constructs a genome phylogeny for the 1,081 species-level dereplicated MAGs using GToTree v1.8.6 and the combined bacterial and archaeal marker set.

-- 02_build_EET_MAGs_and_reference_phylogeny_gtotree.sh: constructs a phylogeny containing the 120 EET-bearing MAGs and 60 electroactive reference genomes using GToTree v1.8.6.
+- `02_build_EET_MAGs_and_reference_phylogeny_gtotree.sh`: constructs a phylogeny containing the 120 EET-bearing MAGs and 60 electroactive reference genomes using GToTree v1.8.6.

-- 03_build_MHC_or_porin_protein_phylogeny.sh: aligns selected MHC or porin homologs with MAFFT L-INS-i, trims the alignment with trimAl and infers a maximum-likelihood phylogeny with IQ-TREE 3 using ModelFinder and 1,000 ultrafast bootstrap replicates.
+- `03_build_MHC_or_porin_protein_phylogeny.sh`: aligns selected MHC or porin homologs with MAFFT L-INS-i, trims the alignment with trimAl and infers a maximum-likelihood phylogeny with IQ-TREE 3 using ModelFinder and 1,000 ultrafast bootstrap replicates.

+- ``